 How to Extract XZ Files on Mac

-UnFox extracts XZ compressed files on Mac through a native graphical interface.
-XZ uses the LZMA2 compression algorithm and is the default compression format for many Linux distributions and open source projects. macOS does not include a native XZ extractor, making a third party tool necessary.
+XZ uses the LZMA2 compression algorithm and is the default compression format for many Linux distributions and open source projects. macOS does not include a native XZ extractor in Finder or Archive Utility, making a dedicated tool necessary for decompressing standalone .xz files that Mac users download from Linux software repositories, developer forums, and package archives.
+UnFox is a free unarchiver for Mac that extracts XZ compressed files through a native graphical interface.

 What Is an XZ File and Where Is It Used?

-XZ is a compression format built on the LZMA2 algorithm that delivers high compression ratios.
-Most Linux distributions use XZ for package distribution because it produces significantly smaller archives than gzip.
-The .xz extension indicates a single compressed file, while .tar.xz indicates a TAR archive compressed with XZ. macOS Archive Utility does not support the XZ format, and double clicking an .xz file produces an error.
-UnFox includes liblzma to handle XZ decompression natively on both Intel and Apple Silicon.
+XZ is a compression format built on the LZMA2 algorithm that delivers the highest compression ratios among commonly used Unix compression tools.
+Most Linux distributions use XZ for package distribution because it produces significantly smaller archives than gzip, reducing download sizes and mirror storage requirements across thousands of packages.
+The .xz extension indicates a single compressed file, while .tar.xz indicates a TAR archive compressed with XZ. macOS Archive Utility does not support the XZ format, and double clicking an .xz file produces an error dialog with no option to decompress.
+The xz command line tool is available on macOS through Xcode command line tools or Homebrew, but for users who prefer a graphical workflow, UnFox includes liblzma to handle XZ decompression natively on both Intel and Apple Silicon without any Terminal interaction.

 How Do You Extract an XZ File on Mac?

 Drag the .xz file onto UnFox or open it from the File menu.
-UnFox decompresses the LZMA2 data and writes the output file to your chosen destination.
-For TAR.XZ archives, UnFox handles both layers automatically: it decompresses XZ first, then extracts the TAR contents.
-Progress tracking runs throughout the entire operation.
-XZ decompression uses more CPU time than gzip but produces smaller files.
+UnFox reads the XZ stream header, decompresses the LZMA2 data, and writes the output file to your chosen destination.
+For TAR.XZ archives, UnFox handles both layers automatically: it decompresses the XZ container first, then extracts the TAR archive contents into a full directory tree.

 Frequently Asked Questions